 Trying to figure out the perfect time to visit Disney World?
-The best time to go is usually in January or September.
-It is at that time that crowds thin out and prices plummet.
-The sweet spot with deciding when to go to Disney World is when prices are reasonable, crowds are manageable, and temperatures are tolerable.
+If you're looking to avoid crowds, the best time to go is in January or September when the weather is mild, crowds thin out, and prices plummet.

-If you hate waiting in long lines or you have little ones who have yet to learn the art of patience, plan your trip when the parks are least crowded.
+If you hate waiting in long lines or you have little ones who have yet to learn the art of patience, plan your trip when the parks are least crowded, and learn the best strategies for managing crowds.

-Disney has several major events throughout the year, so consider choosing your travel dates to coincide with, or avoid, these times.
-The crowds do surge around these times such as the Epcot International Flower and Garden Festival, Mickey's Not-So-Scary Halloween Party, or Mickey's Very Merry Christmas Party.
+Disney has several major events throughout the year, such as the Epcot International Flower and Garden Festival, Epcot's International Food and Wine Festival, Mickey's Not-So-Scary Halloween Party, and Mickey's Very Merry Christmas Party.

 Disney Travel Chart